Megan Fox is creating

 Denver, CO, USA

 Hi, I'm Megan Fox! ... no, not that one.
 I'm the cool one!I'm the founder of Glass Bottom Games.
 That video you just saw?
 That's Hot Tin Roof, the game we're working on.
 Every scrap of money you pledge goes straight toward helping me make that be the best game it can possibly be.
-Once it's done (sometime in 2014), I'll move on to the next project, and the next, and with your help, I'll stay independent and able to control my destiny when I do it.
+Once it's done (Feb 2015 most likely), I'll move on to the next project, and the next, and with your help, I'll stay independent and able to control my destiny when I do it.

 Why does independence matter?I don't make games featuring bald, white male protagonists.
 I make games about lesbian private detectives with bigger balls than anybody else on the force.
 I make games about disowned cat heiresses, fighting to make an honest living in a world that assumes they're criminals because of their species.
 I make games about crazy cat lady firefighters.